wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-first-workflow/includes/4-add-flow.md

 1. Select the **Team** and **Channel** that you want the message to be sent to.

 1. The Team message will be provided by the Power App when it's triggered.
-Select in the **Message** text box and then select **Ask in PowerApps** as the dynamic content.
+Select in the **Message** text box and then select **Ask in Power Apps** as the dynamic content.

    > [!div class="mx-imgBorder"]
    > [![Screenshot of the Post a message action with dynamic content for the Message field set to Ask in PowerApps.](../media/image-18.png)](../media/image-18.png#lightbox)

-1. When **Ask in PowerApps** was selected as the dynamic content for the message, it automatically created a variable and gave it a name.
+1. When **Ask in Power Apps** was selected as the dynamic content for the message, it automatically created a variable and gave it a name.
 Select **Save** at the end of the flow.

    > [!div class="mx-imgBorder"]
    > [![Screenshot of the completed flow with the Save button highlighted.](../media/image-19.png)](../media/image-19.png#lightbox)

 1. With the flow saved, switch back to the Power App app editor that you started in.
-The new flow should appear in the PowerApp editor under the **Data** pop out.
+The new flow should appear in the Power App editor under the **Data** pop out.
 If for some reason that window is closed, select Button1 and check that **On select** is selected in the pull-down.
 Select the ellipsis menu and select **Power Automate.** Select the flow to continue.

    > [!div class="mx-imgBorder"]
    > [![Screenshot of Power Apps with OnSelect, Power Automate, and PowerApps to Teams Message highlighted.](../media/image-20.png)](../media/image-20.png#lightbox)